clewisdavis/The-Joy-of-React/module-4-project-toast/exercise-4-context.md

 - Components that require the state should pull it from context with the `useContext` hook, rather than passing through props.
 - As we saw in the 'Provider Components' lessons, we can also share functions hat allow consumers to alter the state.
 Consider making function available that will create a new toast, or dismiss a specific toast.
 - This is a 'refactor' exercise.
 The UX should not change at all.

+- Again, have to review the solution video.